 IP Due Diligence & FTO

-A successful IP Due Diligence investigation will require a combined team comprised both by technical experts familiar with the technologies to be analysed and legal practitioners with experience on the interpretation of the existing license and assignment agreements in the target company in order to assess the risks for the buyer.
+At ABG we perform successful IP Due Diligence investigations by combining technical experts familiar with the technologies to be analysed and legal practitioners with experience on the interpretation of the existing license and assignment agreements in the target company, in order to properly assess the risks for the buyer.